shadow-light/sellingjesus.org/src/articles/judas.md

 So what is the context of Zechariah?
 His people are as a flock with poor shepherds.
 These men are hirelings, eager to gain wealth from the sheep through selling them, saying “Blessed be the LORD, for I am rich!”
 (Zec 11:4-5).
 As a sign to Judah, Zechariah is commanded by God to take the role of a shepherd, only to abandon the flock.

 > Then I said, “Let the dying die, and the perishing perish; and let those who remain devour one another’s flesh.”
-(Zechariah 11:9)
+(Zec 11:9)

 It is at this point that he breaks his staff and asks for payment, which he receives in thirty pieces of silver.